-During the periods specified in the bill it is found that in consequence of inadequate protection, resulting from a failure on the part of the general government to furnish the military forces necessary to give proper security to the actual and bona fide settlers, American citizens, residing upon the Indian and Mexican frontiers and within the territorial limits of the State of Texas, that State has necessarily expended large sums of money and incurred a large amount of indebtedness in protecting her people upon those borders against Mexican and Indian hostilities.
+1936, and the joint resolutions H. Res.
+27 and 34.
+Said report is as foltection, resulting from a failure on the part of the general government to furnish the atitary forces necessary to give proper security to the actual and bona fide settlers, American citizens, residing upon the Indian and Mexican frontiers and within the territo all limits of the State of Texas, that State has necessarily expended large sums of money and incurred a large amount of indebtedness in protecting her people upon those borders against Mexican and Indian hostilities.

-Assuming the facts above stated as established, is the general government, by the obligations arising from its original functions and delegated constitutional powers, or from repeated acknowledgments and uniform precedents, evidenced by its public enactments before and after Texas was admitted into the Union of States, properly chargeable with such expenditures and indebtedness?
-The affirmative of this proposition we believe clearly established by the organic law and admitted theory of our government, and recognized by a long line of undisputed precedents, which form a part of the public history of the country.
-One of the prime objects of the formation of the national government was to secure protection to the citizens of all the States, as is plainly comprehended in the preamble to the Federal Constitution, viz:

-We, the people of the United States, in order to form a more perfect Union, establish justice, insure domestic tranquillity, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution of the United States of America.
+assuming the facts above stated as established, is the general government, by the gations arising from its original functions and delegated constitutional powers, or from repeated acknowledgments and uniform precedents, evidenced by its public enactments before and after Texas was admitted into the Union of States, proper chargeable with such expenditures and indebtedness?
+The affirmative of this prop sition we believe clearly established by the organic law and admitted theory of our government, and recognized by a long line of undisputed precedents, which form a part of the public history of the country.
+One of the prime objects of the formation of the national government was to secure protection to the citizens of all the States, as is plainly comprehended in the preamble to the Federal Constitution, viz: We, the people of the United States, in order to form a more perfect Union, establish justice, insure domestic tranquillity, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution of the United States of America.